 With this story I found myself enjoying the first half more than the second.
 It had good moments mixed in with “meh” moments.
 I didn’t feel as attached to the characters like I did in the first two books.
 The pair was okay—Gavin full of wit and Allie a bubbly sort of friendly—but facets of the story began to outweigh their likeable qualities.

 “I feel at a disadvantage negotiating without being able to see my opponent’s face.”

 Allie spent too much time obsessing over their wealth difference and letting that affect her outlook on the possibility of a long-term relationship.
 Gavin made a total male-body-part-that-begins-with-a-d move, one affecting Allie’s career and livelihood, that should have been much harder to forgive than Herkness made it out to be.
 A pretty speech instead of talking things through?
 Nope, nope, nope, not buying that.

 The epilogue redeemed the book, offering a perfect wrap-up to the entire series.
 Thank goodness for that.

 The VIP Doubles Down is $4.99 on Amazon or free to Kindle Unlimited subscribers.
-If you’re new to the series I recommend reading these books in order.
-While this entry was definitely not the highlight of the series, the stories of three powerful men throwing down a crazy wager will keep you captivated.
+If you’re new to the Wager of Hearts series I recommend reading these books in order.
+While this entry was definitely not the series highlight, the stories of three powerful men throwing down a crazy wager will keep you captivated.

 “Sometimes I get lazy and just look out my window when I need a description.”